10 Best Rocker Switches

 Installation and Setup Considerations

 In automotive installs, fuse every switch circuit within inches of the battery or distribution block.
-Use marine-grade tinned wire if the vehicle sees moisture, and seal panel cutouts with grommets to prevent chafing.
-Pre-wired jumper sets are a major time saver because they eliminate guesswork on pin orientation, but still verify with a multimeter that the LED ground does not create a feedback path that keeps accessories faintly lit when the switch is off.
+Use marine-grade tinned wire when the vehicle sees moisture, and seal panel cutouts with grommets to prevent chafing.
+Pre-wired jumper sets are a major time saver because they eliminate guesswork on pin orientation, but verify with a multimeter that the LED ground does not create a feedback path that keeps accessories faintly lit when the switch is off.

 Maintenance and Reliability Signals